rclone/rclone/MANUAL.md

 --baseurl "/rclone" and --baseurl "/rclone/" are all treated identically.

+### SSL/TLS

+By default this will serve over http.
+If you want you can serve over https.
+You will need to supply the --cert and --key flags.
+If you wish to do client side certificate validation then you will need to supply --client-ca also.

+--cert should be a either a PEM encoded certificate or a concatenation of that with the CA certificate.  --key should be the PEM encoded private key and --client-ca should be the PEM encoded client certificate authority certificate.
 --template allows a user to specify a custom markup template for http and webdav serve functions.
 The server exports the following markup to be used within the template to server pages: